 In a small number of well-publicized instances, Cloudflare has taken steps to voluntarily terminate services or block access to sites whose users were intentionally causing harm to others.
-On September 3, 2022, Cloudflare blocked access to Kiwifarms because of the emergency and immediate threat to human life, as described in more detail in our blog.
+Cloudflare has no voluntary actions to report for this reporting period.